logic-and-learning-lab/Popper/README.md

 # Popper

 Popper is an inductive logic programming (ILP) system.
-For more information, see the paper [Learning programs by learning from failures](https://arxiv.org/abs/2005.02259).
-If you use Metagol for research, please cite the relevant paper.
+If you use Popper for research, please cite the paper [learning programs by learning from failures](https://arxiv.org/abs/2005.02259).

 ## Requirements